The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Error Exponent Theorem

 In this section, we present an inner bound for the secret key capacity-reliability-secrecy region per Definition \ref{def:re_region}.
 Our general result is then specialized to other known results in the literature.
-Recall from the discussion prior to Definition \ref{def:rate-expo-triple} that for the error exponent results, we consider the case when there is no cost constraint on the codewords for simplicity (i.e., $\Gamma=\infty$).
+Recall that for the error exponent results, we consider the case when there is no cost constraint on the codewords for simplicity (i.e., $\Gamma=\infty$).

-Note that the decoding error probability $\rvP(\KA\ne\KB)$ is only a function of marginal distribution $p(x,y,s)=p(s)p(x,y|s)$ and the key leakage $I( \KA; \xe^n,\Phi)$ is only a function of marginal distribution $p(x,z,s)$ if we employ the strategy proposed in this paper, i.e., a random binning achievability scheme.
-We can thus characterize the achievable reliability and secrecy exponents separately as functions of each marginal distribution.
+We make the following two observations when we employ the achievability strategy proposed in this paper which is a random binning scheme.
+First, the decoding error probability $\rvP(\KA\ne\KB)$ is only a function of marginal distribution $p(x,y,s)=p(s)p(x,y|s)$.
+Second, the key leakage $I( \KA; \xe^n,\Phi)$ is only a function of marginal distribution $p(x,z,s)$.
+This means that we can characterize the achievable reliability and secrecy exponents separately as functions of each marginal distribution.